-As shown in Fig. 8(a), the SOR texture is the rectangular image $T(\theta, z) = I(\mathbf{x}(\theta, z))$, where I is the image function and $\mathbf{x}(\theta, z)$ is the image projection of the 3D point $\mathbf{P}(\theta, z)$ parametrized as in section II-A.
+As shown in Fig. 8a, the SOR texture is the rectangular image $T(\theta, z) = I(\mathbf{x}(\theta, z))$, where I is the image function and $\mathbf{x}(\theta, z)$ is the image projection of the 3D point $\mathbf{P}(\theta, z)$ parametrized as in Section 2.1.

-Texture acquisition following the canonical parameterization (θ, z) can be solved through the well known cartographic method of normal cylindrical projection [5].
-However, if parallels and meridians of the imaged object are sampled at regular (θ, z) in the Euclidean space, a non-uniform sampling of the texture is created.
+Texture acquisition following the canonical parameterization (θ, z) can be solved through the well-known cartographic method of normal cylindrical projection [5].
+However, if parallels and meridians of the imaged object are sampled at regular (θ, z) in the Euclidean space, a nonuniform sampling of the texture is created.
 In order to avoid this, we follow the inverse method (from a regular grid of (θ, z) on the texture plane to points on the image plane) that assures that a uniformly sampled texture is created.